YAL-GameMaker/function_get_address/README.md

 Then, on C side we can grab the actual function pointer from the closure, call (or store) it accordingly, and voila!

-We can then add a bit of caching and a C++ wrappers to make it all nicer.
+We can then add a bit of caching and a couple C++ wrappers to make it all nicer.

 ## Limitations
 * You cannot get a pointer to `script_execute` specifically because it got optimized and is no longer a function as such